metaterminal/metaterminal.fyi/content/about.md

 ## Technical details

-This site is run using the static site generator <a href="https://www.getzola.org/">Zola</a>, with individual pages written using Markdown.
+This site is run using the static site generator <a href="https://www.getzola.org/">Zola</a>, with individual pages written using Markdown, and deployed using Netlify.

 ## Contact me